-- Submitting another student's work as your own work. - Obtaining or accepting a copy of tests or scoring devices. - Giving or obtaining test questions or answers from a member of another class. - Copying from another student's test or computer file or allowing another student to copy during a test or computer program. - Using materials that are not permitted during a test. - Plagiarism (when someone uses another person's words, ideas, or work and presents them as their own).

-• Copying, or having someone other than the student, prepare the student's homework, paper, project, or assignment for which credit is given.

-• Permitting another student to copy from your work or writing another student's homework, project, assignment, paper, or computer file.
+- Submitting another student's work as your own work. - Obtaining or accepting a copy of tests or scoring devices. - Giving or obtaining test questions or answers from a member of another class. - Copying from another student's test or computer file or allowing another student to copy during a test or computer program. - Using materials that are not permitted during a test. - Plagiarism (when someone uses another person's words, ideas, or work and presents them as their own). - Copying, or having someone other than the student, prepare the student's homework, paper, project, or assignment for which credit is given. - Copying from the internet or using artificial intelligence tools from the internet. - Permitting another student to copy from your work or writing another student's homework, project, assignment, paper, or computer file.